lsnow99/conductorr/docusite/docs/features/downloaders.md

 Conductorr does not download torrents or NZBs from the internet.
 If configured, Conductorr will use supported downloader backends to download content.

-Status of Downloader Support (in no particular order)
+Status of downloader support (in no particular order)

 | Downloader | Supported | Planned |
 |------------|:---------:|:-------:|